 Problematic kids?
 Blame it on air pollution!

-It's clear that air pollution brings not only concerns of physical health but also tensions in parent-child relationships.
+Air pollution brings not only concerns of physical health but also tensions in parent-child relationships.
 Learn more about the research behind this conclusion from the article and let us know what you think in the comment section!

 A new study linking higher levels of air pollution to increased teenage delinquency is a reminder of the importance of clean air and the need for more foliage in urban spaces, a Keck School of Medicine of USC researcher said.